nephio-project/docs/content/en/docs/guides/install-guides/install-on-single-vm.md

 ```

 If the output of `kubectl get rootsyncs.configsync.gke.io -A`
-is similar as below then root-sync is properly configured.
+is similar to the following then root-sync is properly configured.

 ```console
 kubectl get rootsyncs.configsync.gke.io -A